 - Since the gravitational acceleration changes with height and also planet to planet, the weight of an object will not be the same always.
 But Mass will be the same everywhere.

-This is all from this article on how to calculate the weight.
-Hope you have understood.
-If you still have any doubts don’t hesitate to ask me in the comment section.
+This is all from this article on the relation and difference between mass and weight.
+If you have any doubts on this topic, ask me in the comment section.